7 Awesome Free Things To Do In Milan

 When buying the tickets, you can ask for assistance or directions the ATM agents in the underground, most of whom speak English and are very helpful.

 Day Trips From Milan

-You can make Milan your base for exploring Northern Italy and beyond by train.
+You can make the city your base camp for exploring Northern Italy and beyond by train.
 Taking day trips from Milan is a great way to see more of the country.